Plumber in Southwark — Verified Local Plumbers

 Repairs and maintenance

-Section 11 of the Landlord and Tenant Act 1985 requires landlords to keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity and for sanitation — including basins, sinks, baths and sanitary conveniences.⁶ A landlord who receives a written repair report and fails to act within a reasonable time faces enforcement action.
-Southwark Council’s housing team can require private landlords to carry out repairs.⁸ The council aims to respond the next working day to urgent problems.
+Section 11 of the Landlord and Tenant Act 1985 requires landlords to keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity and for sanitation — including basins, sinks, baths and sanitary conveniences.⁶ Section 11 liability can turn on notice and knowledge of the defect — once the landlord has notice of the repair issue and fails to act within a reasonable time, the council can require the repair to be carried out.
+Reporting issues in writing is good practice because it documents when notice was given.
+Southwark Council’s housing team can require private landlords to carry out repairs.⁸ The council aims to respond within 2 working days, or the next working day for urgent problems.

 Annual gas safety check

-The Gas Safe Register confirms that by law, all gas engineers must be on the Gas Safe Register.⁷ Under the Gas Safety (Installation and Use) Regulations 1998, landlords must have all gas appliances and flues checked annually by a Gas Safe registered engineer.
-The HSE confirms that landlords must issue a copy of the safety record to each existing tenant within 28 days of the check, and to any new tenants before they move in.
+By law, all gas engineers must be on the Gas Safe Register.⁷ Under the Gas Safety (Installation and Use) Regulations 1998, landlords must arrange an annual gas safety check by a Gas Safe registered engineer for gas appliances and flues they provide for tenants, and must meet their duties for associated installation pipework.
+Where a tenant owns and uses their own gas appliance not provided by the landlord, that appliance is outside the landlord’s annual safety check duty, but the landlord retains responsibility for the associated pipework.
+The HSE confirms that landlords must issue a copy of the gas safety record to each existing tenant within 28 days of the check, and to any new tenants before they move in.

 Selective and HMO licensing